minimax75/esp-multical21/README.md

 Added MQTT data upload to the project from weetmuts original the values was only send to the serial terminal.
 And how the data is written to the serial terminal.

+Added MQTT username and password to the code and example credentials.h If no username and password are to be user change the lines in main.cpp
+  // connect client to retainable last will message without credentials
+  // return mqttClient.connect(ESP_NAME, "/watermeter/online", 0, true, "False");

+  // connect client to retainable last will message with credentials return mqttClient.connect(ESP_NAME, MQTT_USER, MQTT_PASS, "/watermeter/online", 0, true, "False");

 Recieve MQTT Topics via
 "/watermeter/mydatajson" and
 "/watermeter/mydata"